DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_agent_installation.md

 If all the above checks pass, you can ask the agent to run a task, such as `Call mdo_agent_deck MCP's must_call_first() tool.
 Then run a steady CFD simulation for the NACA2412 airfoil with 10K cells, Ma=0.3, Re=5e6, and AoA=2 degs`.
 The agent will parse your request, generate the appropriate mesh, and run the CFD simulation for you.

 IMPORTANT.
-Claude may take a little longer (up to a few minutes) to spin up the agentic workflow because it needs to preload the MCP info into context.
+Both Claude and OpenCode may take a little longer (up to a few minutes) to spin up the agentic workflow because it needs to preload the MCP info into context.
 Once the agent starts working, response speed should return to normal.
-You can use "ctrl+o" to expand the Claude reasoning details.
+Sometimes, OpenCode stops in the middle of the workflow, and you need to manually ask it to "Continue" to move on to the next step.

 <div style="text-align: center;">
 <img src="{{ site.url }}{{ site.baseurl }}/images/tutorials/AI-installation-local-llm.png" style="width:700px !important;" />